alorman/krakensdr-wiki/Home.md

 <img src="https://user-images.githubusercontent.com/78108016/170988033-4dfd93eb-8f1e-4f2c-a943-f7a0723b557a.png"/>
 </p>

-A coherent radio allows for very interesting applications, such as radio direction finding, passive radar, and beamforming.
+A coherent radio allows for very interesting applications, such as radio direction finding, and beamforming.
 Some use cases include:

 * Physically locating an unknown transmitter of interest (e.g. illegal or interfering broadcasts, noise transmissions, or just as a curiosity)
 * HAM radio experiments such as radio fox hunts or monitoring repeater abuse
 * Tracking assets, wildlife, or domestic animals outside of network coverage through the use of low power beacons
 * Locating emergency beacons for search-and-rescue teams
 * Locating lost ships via VHF radio
-* Passive radar detection of aircraft, boats, and drones
 * Traffic-density monitoring via passive radar
 * Beamforming
 * Interferometry for radio astronomy